mb21/qua-kit/services/siren/README.md

   4. Send `srid` codes with all scenario messages to make user aware of reference systems.
   5. Add "get only 2D projection" feature
   6. Custom flexible geometry requests
+  7. Be more permissive when importing GeoJSON: if parsing geometry failed, discard it and continue with next geometries

 #### NB on using Atom